mockery/mockery/docs/reference/argument_validation.rst

 Mockery's generic matchers do not cover all possibilities but offers optional support for the Hamcrest library of matchers.
 Hamcrest is a PHP port of the similarly named Java library (which has been ported also to Python, Erlang, etc).
-I strongly recommend using Hamcrest since Mockery simply does not need to duplicate Hamcrest's already impressive utility which itself promotes a natural English DSL.
+By using Hamcrest, Mockery does not need to duplicate Hamcrest's already impressive utility which itself promotes a natural English DSL.

 The example below show Mockery matchers and their Hamcrest equivalent.
 Hamcrest uses functions (no namespacing).